-Yellow Assembly Committee: 2 Bill #:13 Sponsors: Charlee Ross, Madalynne Ackerman, 1 2 3 An Act To: Prevent companies in New York State from dumping waste into 4 waterways that have access to the ocean; this law strengthens the Clean Water Act 5 for NYS, eliminating the possibility to obtain a permit to discharge waste into 6 waterways 7 8 The People of the State of New York, represented in the Senate and Assembly do enact as follows: 9 10 Purpose: To prevent aquatic life from going extinct and maintain, and with time 11 naturally improve, a safe environment for aquatic organisms to thrive in 12 13 Summary of Provisions 14 Section 1: Marine: A body of water found in, or produced by the ocean 15 Aquatic: Relating to water, plant or animals that live in or rely on water habitat, 16 fresh water or salt water based 17 Pollution: The introduction of harmful substances or energy into the environment at 18 a rate that is faster than the environment can break it down, dilute it, or store it in 19 a harmless form 20 Waste: Any solid material that has been made or used by humans and ends up in 21 22 Waterways: rivers, streams, lakes, and other bodies of water that connect public or 23 shared lands 24 Safe environment: An environment that is clean of foreign substances and hygienic 25 to prevent disease transmission; allowing animals to move around comfortably, 26 rest, and perform natural behaviors 27 Habitat: The natural home or environment of an animal, plant, or other living 28 organism in the case of this bill - the ocean 29 Debris: Scattered pieces of waste or remains 30 Business: A corporation, association, or group with the purpose of creating and 31 distributing products or services 32 Organism: A living entity or being, including but not limited to: plants, animals, 33 bacteria, and fungus 34 Endangered Native Plants: vegetation that naturally originated in NY and as of 2023 have five or fewer surviving prosperous sites or fewer than 1,000 individuals 35 36 37 Section 2: Monetarily, a minimal of a \$500,000 fine and disqualification on any qualifying business tax breaks will be enforced.
-Additionally, individual/s or Board owner/s may face a minimum of two years in State Prison, and a max of twenty years, if the business is found guilty of intentional criminal dumping.
+The People of the State of New York, represented in the Senate and Assembly do enact as follows:

+10 Purpose: To prevent aquatic life from going extinct and maintain, and with time

+11 naturally improve, a safe environment for aquatic organisms to thrive in

+14 Section 1: Marine: A body of water found in, or produced by the ocean

+- 15 Aquatic: Relating to water, plant or animals that live in or rely on water habitat, - 16 fresh water or salt water based - 17 Pollution: The introduction of harmful substances or energy into the environment at - 18 a rate that is faster than the environment can break it down, dilute it, or store it in - 19 a harmless form - 20 Waste: Any solid material that has been made or used by humans and ends up in - 21 the ocean - 22 Waterways: rivers, streams, lakes, and other bodies of water that connect public or 23 shared lands - 24 Safe environment: An environment that is clean of foreign substances and hygienic - 25 to prevent disease transmission; allowing animals to move around comfortably, - 26 rest, and perform natural behaviors - 27 Habitat: The natural home or environment of an animal, plant, or other living - 28 organism in the case of this bill the ocean - 29 Debris: Scattered pieces of waste or remains - 30 Business: A corporation, association, or group with the purpose of creating and - 31 distributing products or services - 32 Organism: A living entity or being, including but not limited to: plants, animals, - 33 bacteria, and fungus - 34 Endangered Native Plants: vegetation that naturally originated in NY and as of 2023 - 35 have five or fewer surviving prosperous sites or fewer than 1,000 individuals - 36 - 37 Section 2: Monetarily, a minimal of a \$500,000 fine and disqualification on any - 38 qualifying business tax breaks will be enforced.
+Additionally, individual/s or Board owner/s may face a minimum of two years in State Prison, and a max of twentyyears, if the business is found guilty of intentional criminal dumping.